klaytn/kips/KIPs/kip-dreaft_sdk_common_architecture.md

 #### AccountKeyLegacy

 `AccountKeyLegacy` is a class representing [AccountKeyLegacy](https://docs.klaytn.com/klaytn/design/accounts#accountkeylegacy).
+It is used for the account having an address derived from the corresponding key pair.

 ##### Variables